 This text must be a part of the information regarding the current storage time for personal data processing: "Your personal data is handled in accordance with regulations regarding public authority archives."

 That the data subject has the right to access and, as far as possible, rectification of or deletion of personal data or to restrict the processing relating to the data subject or objection to the processing.
 When applicable the data subject also needs to be informed about their rights to data portability (that the collected personal data may be transferred to another controller).
 Many of the rights of the data subject are governed by other legislation.
 For example, the Archive Act prevents existing archived documents from being corrected.
 Likewise, there is a low possibility of requesting rectification in a research project.

 8. Right to withdraw consent

 If the processing is based on a consent, the data subject shall be informed that there is a right to withdraw the consent at any time and how this can be done.

 9. The right to lodge complaints regarding the processing of personal data.

-Either to KI's Data Protection Officer or directly to the Swedish Data Protection Authority (Datainspektionen), preferable both.
+Either to KI's Data Protection Officer or directly to the Swedish Authority for Privacy Protection (IMY), preferable both.

 Example of text: "If you have any comments or complaints on how KI's process your personal data, please contact us at email@example.com.

-If you are not satisfied with KI's answers you can contact the Swedish Data Protection Authority with complaints regarding KI's processing of your personal data, firstname.lastname@example.org or 08-657 61 00."
+If you are not satisfied with KI's answers you can contact the Swedish Authority for Privacy Protection (IMY) with complaints regarding KI's processing of your personal data, firstname.lastname@example.org or 08-657 61 00."